hvan307/JAVASCRIPT30/JS-drum-kit/README.md

+# Overview
+This is an exercise app from Wes Bos' JavaScript30 Day 1 challenge.

+A music app that lets users play different sounds as they press a preassigned key on their keyboards.
+It's a simple DOM Object manipulation exercise using HTML5, CSS3 , vanilla JS (ES6).

 # index.html
 Key code is associated with every key on the keyboard that is assigned to a div and later used with the event listeners. https://keycode.info/ was used for reference to identify key codes for the keyboard keys.